 A Brief History

 On July 3, 1988, the guided missile cruiser USS Vincennes defended itself against an attacking Iranian fighter bomber by firing 2 ship to air missiles.
 The “attacking” jet was struck and shot down, but it turned out to be Iran Air Flight 655, an Airbus 300 carrying 290 people (civilians).
 Sometimes when naval men make mistakes, people die.
 Sometimes, the mistake is extremely expensive, or just highly embarrassing.
 Here we list 10 of those moments when the naval brass would love to have a “do over.”
-What incidents would you add to the list?
-(Perhaps we need a sequel list?)

 10. RAF Sinks Cap Arcona, et al, 1945.